GregoryBWilson/MechaCar_Statistical_Analysis/README.md

 #### 3.1.3 Statistical test to Test the Hypothesis.

-You would run a t-test of all cars using vehicle weight on the x axis and fuel economy on the y axis to create a overall statistical model of as a baseline population.
-Next you would extract the MechaCar prototypes to create a sample which you would then run against the population.
-Do this for all competitors of interest would then allow MechCar to "reject the Null Hypothesis" one competitor at a time.
+You would run a t-test of all cars using vehicle weight on the x axis and fuel economy on the y axis to create a overall statistical model as a baseline population.
+Next, you would extract the MechaCar prototypes to create a sample which you would then run against the population.
+Doing this for all competitors of interest would then allow MechCar to "reject the Null Hypothesis" one competitor at a time.

 #### 3.1.4 Data Required for the Statistical Test

-We would need to gather overall mpg and vehicle weight data of all MechaCar prototypes, as well as from all major competitor vehicles.
+We would need to gather overall mpg and vehicle weight data of all MechaCar prototypes, as well as, from all major competitor vehicles.

 ##